Skip to main content

 This is hugely important because this selection deletes the width and height in the XML code of your SVG file.

-By turning on Responsive, it allows the file to be responsive to any screen size and ignore the image width and height properties.
+Turning on Responsive allows the file to be responsive to any screen size and ignore the image width and height properties.

 Svg Image Size Code